forcedotcom/salesforcedx-vscode/docs/_articles/en/einstein/einstein-setup.md

 A Salesforce admin or user with the appropriate permissions can install Einstein for Developers in a supported Salesforce org.
 A developer with access to the org can then:

 1. Install the extension in VS Code.
-2. Connect to the org to use the extension.
+2. Connect to an org with Einstein for Developers enabled.
+3. Use the extension to generate Apex code from natural language instructions.

 ### Required Salesforce Editions and User Permissions